fresheneesz/bip-efficient-bitcoin-vaults/bip-constraindestination.md

 ### Abstract

-This BIP proposes a new tapscript opcode, OP_CONSTRAINDESTINATION.
+This BIP proposes a new tapscript opcode, OP_CONSTRAINDESTINATION, which can be used to constrain the destination the output may be spent to.
+This involves both specifying particular addresses the output is allowed to send coins to, as well as constraining the amount of the fee that output is allowed to contribute to.
 The extension has applications for efficient bitcoin vaults, among other things.

 This could either be activated using a tapscript OP_SUCCESSx opcode or less efficiently as a traditional OP_NOPx opcode.

 ### Motivation

 #### Better Wallet Vaults

+* Far more flexible than OP_CTV vaults.
+Outputs can be spent in a transaction with any other outputs.
+* Fixes the security hole in OP_CTV vaults that allows an attacker to steal some funds that the vault owner is sending out of the vault.

 The primary motivation for this opcode is for wallet vaults.
 See the *Motivation* section in the [parent BIP](README.md).